 How to care for your donkeys or mules if you become ill or have to self-isolate due to Covid-19.

-As Covid-19 continues to spread, the impact of the virus is being felt by many communities around the world.
+The impact of the coronavirus continues to be felt by many communities around the world.
 Governments and health authorities are the best sources of advice on measures people should take to reduce transmission and risk of infection in their areas.

 Advice for donkey owners